 He returned determined to put his wealth to improving his home.
 He pensioned off his mother and Charles Wesley recorded ‘Sadly our welcome at the Castle is not what it once was’; as Robert set to work to celebrate more earthly pursuits.

 He employed Paty as Architect and Stocking as Plasterer to assist him in the modernization.
 The two rooms forming the original Norman first floor hall were combined to create a library/salon running the full width of the Castle East to West.
 This was then extravagantly decorated in the Rococco style and fitted with gilded mirrors from designs by Thomas Johnson.

 Four rooms from the central range linking north to south were combined to make a new main hall, new staircases were installed and other rooms redesigned and redecorated.
 Finally he erected a sundial on the SE tower to celebrate the completion.

-The fine work at this period has led Fonmon to have a Grade 1 listed status, and the family finds it ironic that if someone applied today to make similar alterations to a building dating from 1430 they would be turned down out of hand.
+The fine work at this period has led Fonmon to have a Grade 1 listed status, if someone applied today to make similar alterations to a building dating from 1430 they would be turned down out of hand.
 He then remodeled the curtilage walls and raised the old Watch Tower in the SE corner of the grounds to be a folly tower alongside the carriage drive approach.

 Finally Robert installed a new layout of gardens although sadly we retain no record of his plantings.